ZRShamim/pokedex/README.md

 # pokedex - know pokemons

 <p>
-  know about 809 types of pokemon.
+  know about 809 types of pokemon through this Flutter app.
 </p>